fbpx

 Do martagon lilies multiply?

 Yes, martagon lilies do multiply.
 They spread through underground rhizomes and can form large colonies over time.
-Martagons are a hardy perennial that can survive in many climates and soils, making them an ideal choice for gardeners looking to add color to their landscape without too much effort.
-The flowers of the martagon lily come in a variety of colors from white to pink and purple, adding beauty to any garden.
+Martagons are hardy perennials that can survive in many climates and soils, making them an ideal choice for gardeners looking to add color to their landscape without too much effort.
+The flowers of the martagon lily come in a variety of colors, from white to pink and purple, adding beauty to any garden.

 Lilium martagon